 “One of them was a carpenter and one a blacksmith.
 We brought them into New Orleans, and consigned them over to the agent.
 The agent told the captain that in forty-eight hours afterwards they were all dead men, having every one killed himself as they said they should.
 One of them I know was bought for a fireman on the steamer “Post Boy,” that went down to the Balize.
-He jumped overboard and was drowned.
+He jumped overboard and … drowned.

 “In my past days, the system of slavery was not much discussed.
 I saw these things as others did, without interference.
 Because I no longer think it right to see these things in silence, I trade no more south of Mason and Dixon’s line.”

-“In July, 1847, 1 sailed with a loaded vessel bound to Albany, N. Y. On my arrival there, I called on the Mott sisters, ladies well known to the Anti-Slavery friends in Boston and elsewhere.
+“In July, 1847, I sailed with a loaded vessel bound to Albany, N. Y. On my arrival there, I called on the Mott sisters, ladies well known to the Anti-Slavery friends in Boston and elsewhere.
 Miss Mott told me they had a slave secreted just out of the city, who was in danger.
 His name was George Lewis.”

-“He had a wife and seven children, and being entrusted with all the overseeing, often made trips to Washington, where his eldest daughter Lizzie was living with his master’s mother.
-In his absence, the Baptist minister came and took his second daughter from his house for base purposes.”
+“He had a wife and seven children, and being entrusted with all the overseeing, often made trips to Washington, where his eldest daughter Lizzie was living with his master’s mother,” wrote Bearse.
+“In his absence, the Baptist minister came and took his second daughter from his house for base purposes.”

 “At night he kneeled down and prayed with them.
 He then took his saw and a bundle of clothes, and went to the ferry.
 The ferryman pulled him across James River, and. hiding by day, and travelling by the North Star at night, he reached the Potomac River, where he found a sloop loaded with wood bound for Alexandria.
 The captain, knowing him, took him on board, and after dark George made his way over the long bridge to Washington, where his daughter Lizzie hid him in her mistress’ attic all winter.

 “At Baltimore, he was continued on by the same mysterious route to Philadelphia, and so on to New York, where friends forwarded him to the care of the Misses Mott, at Albany.
 They procured him work, and protected him from the hunters.
-His master heard of him in this way.
+His master heard of him in this way.”

 “When the warm weather came, Lizzie took the same railroad, and followed her father to New York; there she lost track of him, and the Anti-Slavery friends concluded to send her to Boston.
 A coast survey steamer came into Boston for repairs.
 One of the crew, a colored man who had known her in Washington, met her where she was stopping, at Mr. Thacker’s in Southac Street, and found out from her that, her father was in Albany.
-He told an officer on board the “Bibb,” who was a brother of the master.
+He told an officer on board the “Bibb,” who was a brother of the master.”